 The below Virgin Beaches are reachable on foot from following resort beaches

-For those who prefer resort beaches with tourist facilities then Menorca can also offer some of the best with daily cleaning and a range of water sports and beach side bars and restaurants.
+For those who prefer resort beaches with Bars, Loungers and Umbrella hire then Menorca can also offer some of the best with daily cleaning and a range of water sports and beach side bars and restaurants.
 Topless sun bathing is usual on most beaches.
-Menorcas' longest sandy resort beach is Playa de Son Bou at just over is the 3.5 km long in the middle of the south coast.
+Menorcas' longest sandy resort beach is Playa de Son Bou at just over is the 2.5 km long in the middle of the south coast.

 There are no official naturist / nudist beaches on the island.
 However as it is increasingly popular, particulalry by the islanders themselves , more and more beaches are establishing their regular little unofficial textile free areas.
 Most well known perhaps is Binigaus beach - to the west of Santo Tomas.
 Easily reachable and there is a car park at entrance to Santo Tomas.
 Walk WEST 20mins. along the Santo Tomas beach ( Playa San Adeodato ) past the Es Bruc beach bar until you come to a large deep sandy beach backed by a picturesque valley.
 This is where Binigaus beach starts.

 Remoter virgin beaches where you find textile free sun bathing are Algairens,Binimel-la,Cala Barril,Cala Calderer,Cala Coves,Cala Pilar,Cala des Tamarells,Cala Macarelleta, Cala Mica,Cala Pilar,Cala Pregonda,Cala Presili,Cala Mesquida, Cala Trebaluger and Cala Es Bots.